Saving Hallowed Ground - click here for WW1 Memorial Tree Planting Program

 African Americans in WW1

 Along with other Americans, African Americans in Pennsylvania volunteered and were drafted into armed services that were segregated.
 Although they had served in the American armed forces in every war, African Americans were confronted by a hostile and racist military culture in the First World War that was unprecedented.
 Organized into separate units from whites, African Americans served in separate divisions in France, divisions then designated as "Colored", with some units, particularly the 93rd Division, serving under French command.
 The U.S. 92nd and 93rd Divisions were black infantry divisions commanded by white senior officers.
 Company grade officers, lieutenants and captains, were black.
-These officers were among the leaders of the post-war civil rights movement.
+These black officers were among the leaders of the post-war civil rights movement.
 They received both French and American decorations for heroism, including the Croix de Guerre and Congressional Medal of Honor.
 Many additional African Americans served in construction and supply units, as the armed forces treated them as if they were inferior, even those having high school and college diplomas.
 America was at that time a segregated nation, in many cases by law, and racial segregation of the U.S. armed services continued until after the Second World War.

 African American troops from Philadelphia returning home in 1919.
 All had been wounded in combat and were awarded the Purple Heart